transformerlab/transformerlab-docs/blog/2024-01-11-first-post.md

 <!--truncate-->

-Today is launch day.
 We have big plans for what this app can do.
 Right now our goal is to get it out in public.

 We would really appreciate your feedback.
 If you are a developer, we would really appreciate your contributions!